Permafrost/TundraTN/SERVICES.md

   and persist the document synchronously, but will then defer the document to be processed asynchronously by a dedicated fixed size thread pool, thereby ensuring a constrained use of compute resources for processing rule execution.
-Defaults to `false`.
+Defaults to `true`.
 * `TN_parms` is an optional set of routing hints for Trading Networks to use when routing `$content`.
 If specified, the following values will overwrite the normal bizdoc recognised values, allowing for sender, receiver,